OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/configure-azuread.md

     `https://<your_server_name>/Users/Login.aspx`

-    Using this specific URL allows you to log in to the Users app skipping the external authentication method that's currently configured (Azure AD).
+    Using this specific URL allows you to log in to the Users app skipping the external authentication method that's currently configured (Microsoft Entra).

 1. Log in with an administrator account.